 - Their purpose is to stop the shooter(s).

 - Officers may be in plainclothes, patrol uniforms or SWAT Uniforms armed with long rifles, shotguns, and handguns.

 - Do as the officers direct you to do and keep your hands visible at all times.

 - If possible, tell the officers where the shooter(s) was last seen and a description of the shooter(s).

 - Also be aware that the first responding police officers will not stop to assist injured people.
 Others will follow to treat the injured.
 First responding officers are trained to proceed as quickly as possible to the gunfire and to stop the shooter(s).

 Keep in mind that once you are in a safe location, the entire scene is a crime scene.
 The police usually will not let anyone leave until the situation is completely under control.
 Police may ask for your statement of what you heard and observed.
 Please cooperate with the police.

-This video is produced by the Advanced Law Enforcement Rapid Response Training (ALERRT)™ Program at Texas State University summarizes these points.
+Another online resource that summarizes these points and provides a training video is the Advanced Law Enforcement Rapid Response Training (ALERRT)™ Program at Texas State University.